-Do I Want to Be an Auto Body Estimator?
+Should I Become an Auto Body Estimator?

-|Degree Level||High school diploma or GED, although some employers prefer formal training and a college degree*|
+|Degree Level||High school diploma or equivalent; formal training and college degree for some positions|

 |Degree Field||Auto body repair|

-|Licensure and/or Certification||Adjuster's or appraiser's license and valid driver's license often required*; auto repair certification often preferred*; requirements vary by state**|
+|Licensure and/or Certification||Adjuster's/appraiser's license and valid driver's license often required; auto repair certification often preferred; varies by state|

-Sources: *Online job postings (November 2012), **U.S. Bureau of Labor Statistics
+Sources: U.S. Bureau of Labor Statistics, O*NET OnLine

 Step 1: Earn a Degree or Certificate